 Our Practices

-Very simply put, we strive to follow the simple, practical teaching of the the early church found in Acts chapter 2.
-Read more about the four foundational core practices of what we do.
+We strive to follow the simple, practical teaching of the the early church found in Acts chapter 2.

 01 The Apostles Teaching